gulbalasalamov/strategy-pattern-api/README.md

 The music advisor in a nutshell us powerful guide to the world of music.
 Below is an output example of the described program.

+Note: To run the program on your system, you need to place your own Spotify API credentials which you can update on Config class.

 <img src="https://github.com/gulbalasalamov/strategy-pattern-api/blob/master/src/main/java/strategy-pattern-api-demo.gif" alt="Inventory Management App gif" title="Inventory Management App gif" width="900"/>

 ## UML Class Diagram